RavenRepo/holidayzphp/memory-bank/progress.md

 - ✅ Lead form now posts to a new named route and is handled by LeadController
 - ✅ Modal suppression on login/register pages confirmed
 - ✅ Autonomous workflow in effect for routine and best-practice changes
+- ✅ Fallback images for API failures implemented in UnsplashService

 ## What's Left to Build
+- ⏩ **Homepage Updates**: Remove search overlay, implement destination cards with data from HomeController
 - **Feature Tests**: Implement comprehensive tests for user registration and role assignment.
 - **Feedback Components**: Implement alerts, modals, and toast notifications.
 - **Card Components**: Create reusable cards for packages, blogs, and other content.